psanse/BitGraph/graph/readme.md

 	#include "graph/kcore.h"

-Additional documentation is under development, amd will be published asap.
+**Additional documentation is under development, and will be published asap.**

 BUILDING GRAPHS
 -------------------------------